 - The incident report and videos to see if the officer followed all protocols for a DWI arrest

 - Witness testimony to see if other drivers or passersby can add helpful facts the officers may have “omitted” from their reports or recollection of the events

 We value open communication and transparency, and we will always explain the important aspects of your case to you.
-If you decide to work with us, you will know what to expect in your criminal case and what you are getting from your criminal lawyer right away.
+If you decide to work with us, you will know what to expect in your criminal case and what you are getting from your Houston criminal defense lawyer right away.

 Call Blass Law Today

 Jay Cohen is an aggressive defender of peoples’ rights and has had years of experience as a criminal defense lawyer.
 At Blass Law, we have always been on the side of our innocent clients as they try to put their lives back on track.

 Let us help you through this difficult time.
 The sooner you give us a call, the sooner we can get started defending your rights.
 Reach out to Blass Law today at (713) 225-1900 to find out more about how we will fight for your rights and how you can get a DWI expunged from your record.